-(1) "Audit fees" include the aggregate professional fees paid to the external auditors for the audit of the annual financial statements, MD&A, base shelf prospectus procedures and other annual regulatory audits and filings.

-(2) "Audit related fees" includes the aggregate fees paid to the external auditors for services related to the audit services, including reviewing quarterly financial statements and MD&A thereon and conferring with the Board and Audit Committee regarding financial reporting and accounting standards.

-(3) "Tax fees" include the aggregate fees paid to external auditors for tax compliance, tax advice, tax planning and advisory services, including timely preparation of tax returns.

-(4) "Other fees" include fees other than "Audit fees", "Audit related fees" and "Tax fees" above.
+- "Audit fees" include the aggregate professional fees paid to the external auditors for the audit of the annual financial statements, MD&A and other annual regulatory audits and filings. - (2) "Audit related fees" includes the aggregate fees paid to the external auditors for services related to the audit services, including reviewing quarterly financial statements and MD&A thereon and conferring with the Board and Audit Committee regarding financial reporting and accounting standards. - (3) "Tax fees" include the aggregate fees paid to external auditors for tax compliance, tax advice, tax planning and advisory services, including timely preparation of tax returns. - "Other fees" include fees other than "Audit fees", "Audit related fees" and "Tax fees" above.